davincikab/web_map_blog_1/Markers.md

 ![Empty Map](output/markers/circle_marker.PNG)

 The above code segment create a circle marker with default styling.
-Like the `L.marker` class the coordinates in the format described previously are required.
-Default is not always great and does not meet our needs. `L.circleMarker` inherits some properties to create custom styles on the svg.
+Like the `L.marker()` class, the coordinate is required and as described previously.
+Default is not always great and does not meet our needs, hence, circleMarker can add to the look and feel of the map . `L.circleMarker()` has properties to create custom styles on the svg.
 The styles are described using JavasScript object.
 Replace the above code with the following.

 ```javascript